All those who have no idea what mind mapping is say Ay! Fear not. I had no idea what it was up until about 10 years ago or so. Now, I swear by it.

 I was in absolutely no position to retire.
 I barely had two cents to rub together and was literally just scraping by.
 I had to figure out how to retire and still support myself and then be able to leave Ontario once and for all.
 Those two goals were on my mind map.

 I was determined.
 To me, they were not unrealistic goals at all.

-I became a freelance writer, built my career (while still working 9 hours a day cutting hair) and by July of 2015 I was able to hang up my cutting shears.
-In October of 2015 I packed two suitcases, bought a one way ticket and jetted off to sunny Guatemala.
+I became a freelance writer and built my career (while still working 9 hours a day cutting hair), and by July 2015, I was able to hang up my cutting shears.
+In October 2015, I packed two suitcases, bought a one-way ticket, and jetted off to sunny Guatemala.

 I never returned to Canada except for short visits to see family and such.